Skip to main content

 `- 9:0:0:0 sdd 8:48 active ready running

-8. Make sure the bindings file contains the WWID information for the block device:
+8. Make sure the bindings file contains the WWID of the block device:

 cat /etc/multipath/bindings

-The command output will display information about the block device WWID.
+The output of the command will display information about the WWID of the block device.
 For example:

 # Format: